macs3-project/MACS/README.md

 These two options can be used to fine-tune the peak calling behavior by specifying the minimum length of a called peak and the maximum allowed a gap between two nearby regions to be merged.
-In another word, a called peak has to be longer than *min-length*, and if the distance between two nearby peaks is smaller than *max-gap* then they will be merged as one.
-If they are not set, MACS2 will set the DEFAULT value for *min-length* as the predicted fragment size *d*, and the DEFAULT value for *max-gap* as the detected read length.
-Note, if you set a *min-length* value smaller than the fragment size, it may have NO effect on the result.
-For BROAD peak calling, try to set a large value such as 500bps.
-You can also use '--cutoff-analysis' option with the default setting, and check the column 'avelpeak' under different cutoff values to decide a reasonable *min-length* value.
+In another word, a called peak has to be longer than `min-length`, and if the distance between two nearby peaks is smaller than `max-gap` then they will be merged as one.
+If they are not set, MACS2 will set the DEFAULT value for `min-length` as the predicted fragment size `d`, and the DEFAULT value for `max-gap` as the detected read length.
+Note, if you set a `min-length` value smaller than the fragment size, it may have NO effect on the result.
+For broad peak calling with `--broad` option set, the DEFAULT `max-gap` for merging nearby stonger peaks will be the same as narrow peak calling, and 4 times of the `max-gap` will be used to merge nearby weaker (broad) peaks.
+You can also use `--cutoff-analysis` option with the default setting, and check the column `avelpeak` under different cutoff values to decide a reasonable `min-length` value.

 ##### `--nolambda`